 Regan Ralston of Water of Whimsy of Brooktondale is an artisan in the Madison County Historical Society’s Annual Craft Festival and will be joining us at the Historical Society’s winter market.
 She is a watercolor illustrator who produces artwork inspired by folklore, mythology, and golden age illustrators.

 Mary Jo Astrachan of Beadfriended of Oneida is an artisan in the Madison County Historical Society’s Annual Craft Festival and will be joining us at the Historical Society’s winter market.
 She designs beaded bracelets, and earrings from her collection of crystals, gemstones, and glass beads.

-If you would like to support the market by becoming a sponsor, please email us. email us.
+If you would like to help support the Historical Society by becoming a sponsor, please contact Sydney at firstname.lastname@example.org.